| Last Updated:

 Creating DOI.
 Please wait...

-The high degree of comorbidity among mental disorders is a major concern.
-Symptoms of mental disorders are often causally related to each other (e.g., insomnia causes concentration problems).
-Recently, researchers have endeavored to create network models of the relationships between symptoms, both within and across disorders.
-Symptoms that connect two different mental disorders are called "bridge symptoms".
-Unfortunately, no formal quantitative methods for identifying bridge symptoms exist.
-Accordingly, we developed four metrics to identify bridge symptoms: bridge strength, bridge betweenness, bridge closeness, and bridge expected influence.
-We first tested the fidelity of our metrics in predicting bridge nodes in a series of 12,000 simulated conditions.
-Averaged across all conditions, the metrics achieved a sensitivity of 92.3% and a specificity of 84.9%.
-Furthermore, we simulated the contagion of mental disorders to demonstrate the effectiveness of eliminating detected bridge nodes in preventing the spread of mental disorders.
-Eliminating nodes based on bridge metrics was more effective than eliminating nodes high on traditional centrality metrics in preventing comorbidity.
-Finally, we applied our algorithms to 19 empirical comorbidity networks from the present literature and discussed implications of this comprehensive analysis.
+Recently, researchers in clinical psychology have endeavored to create network models of the relationships between symptoms, both within and across mental disorders.
+Symptoms that connect two mental disorders are called "bridge symptoms."
+Unfortunately, no formal quantitative methods for identifying these bridge symptoms exist.
+Accordingly, we developed four network statistics to identify bridge symptoms: bridge strength, bridge betweenness, bridge closeness, and bridge expected influence.
+These statistics are nonspecific to the type of network estimated, making them potentially useful in individual-level psychometric networks, group-level psychometric networks, and networks outside the field of psychopathology such as social networks.
+We first tested the fidelity of our statistics in predicting bridge nodes in a series of simulations.
+Averaged across all conditions, the statistics achieved a sensitivity of 92.7% and a specificity of 84.9%.
+By simulating datasets of varying sample sizes, we tested the robustness of our statistics, confirming their suitability for network psychometrics.
+Furthermore, we simulated the contagion of one mental disorder to another, showing that deactivating bridge nodes prevents the spread of comorbidity (i.e., one disorder activating another).
+Eliminating nodes based on bridge statistics was more effective than eliminating nodes high on traditional centrality statistics in preventing comorbidity.
+Finally, we applied our algorithms to 18 group-level empirical comorbidity networks from published studies and discussed the implications of this analysis.

 Keywords: mental health, comorbidity, graph theory, network analysis, psychopathology